GMP Deficiencies in Pharmaceutical Industry “Critical and Major deficiencies”

 – Indicates a failure to carry out satisfactory procedures for the release of batches or failure of the authorized person to fulfill his/her duties.

-– Consists of several “Other” related deficiencies, none of which on its own may be “Major”, but which may together represent a “Major” deficiency or systems failure and should be explained and reported as such.
+– Consists of several “Other” related GMP Deficiencies, none of which on its own may be “Major”, but which may together represent a “Major” GMP Deficiencies or systems failure and should be explained and reported as such.

-Some Examples of deficiencies rated as “Major” (in the absence of risk-reducing factors) include the following:
+Some Examples of GMP Deficiencies rated as “Major” (in the absence of risk-reducing factors) include the following:

 - Lack of validation of critical processes (applicable to all medicines, but could be “Critical” for low-dose/high-potency products; particularly sterilization processes for sterile products)